espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Words of Wisdom (Lesser).md

 # Words of Wisdom (Lesser)
 ![[icons-magic-symbols-rune-sigil-white-pink.webp|150]]

 Yrisette developed these unique tattoos after months of tinkering and experimentation.
 This tattoo is always of a saying that has meaning to the person who wears it.
-While the words are [[Hidden]] within a larger pattern and are nearly impossible to discern at a glance, they lend gravitas and power to the wearer's words.
+While the words are [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Hidden]] within a larger pattern and are nearly impossible to discern at a glance, they lend gravitas and power to the wearer's words.
 When the tattoo is applied, choose whether the phrase is of threatening words (Intimidation), persuasive words (Deception), or dramatic words (Performance).

 **Activate** 1 Command